grobian/carbon-c-relay/carbon-c-relay.md

 weeding out unwanted metrics in certain cases.
 Because throwing metrics away is pointless if other matches would accept the same data, a match with as destination the blackhole cluster, has an implicit `stop`.
+The `validation` clause adds a check to the data (what comes after the metric) in the form of a regular expression.
+When this expression matches, the match rule will execute as if no validation clause was present.
+However, if it fails, the match rule is aborted, and no metrics will be sent to destinations, this is the `drop` behaviour.
+When `log` is used, the metric is logged to stderr.
+Care should be taken with the latter to avoid log flooding.
+When a validate clause is present, destinations need not to be present, this allows for applying a global validation rule.

 Rewrite rules take a regular input to match incoming metrics, and transform them into the desired new metric name.
 In the replacement,